top of page

 How to Create the Perfect Champagne & Prosecco Bar

-I purchase all my Prosecco and Champagne from my local wine store in my neighborhood.
-If you are not sure what Champagne to buy for your bar, your store clerk should be able to explain the difference between each Champagne, from dry, very dry to sweet, and overly sweet.
-Again, I went for the price range; I wanted everyone to judge the Champagne for taste and not because of the brand or price.
-So, for my bar set up, here are the bottle of Champagne and prosecco I purchased.
+If you're still deciding what Champagne to buy for your bar, visit your local wine store in your neighborhood.
+The store clerk should be able to explain the difference between each Champagne, from dry, very dry, to sweet and overly sweet.
+However, I went for the price range to make it more fun for my friends.
+I wanted everyone to judge the Champagne for taste, not because of the brand or price.
+So, for my bar set up, here are the bottles of Champagne and prosecco I purchased.

 Moet Chandon Rose Imperial